 The route is very straightforward.
 From the base of the couloir climb straight up taking the right fork at about mid height.
 This will be very obvious as you ascend.
 The left fork leads to some extremely difficult rock.

 There is a huge chockstone at the base of the couloir.
 In low snow years and later in the season, this can be an obstacle of varying difficulty to entering the couloir and may require a short rappel on descent.
-Beckey recommends climbing it on the right, when I climbed the route with the chockstone exposed, I passed it easily on the left.
+Beckey recommends climbing it on the right, when I climbed the route with the chockstone exposed, I climbed it on the left.

 When filled with snow and ice, the climb is very pleasant with the steepest part usually just above the fork in the couloir.
 This part can be up to 50 degrees and can get quite icy.
 Climbers comfortable on snow and ice frequently climb the route unroped while other parties may choose to belay with pickets, ice screws and / or rock pro in the walls of the couloir.